ergo-services/ergo/docs/extra-library/actors/leader.md

 ## MCP

-[MCP](../applications/mcp.md) exposes the same inspection surface as tools an AI agent calls on demand, across every node in the cluster through one entry point.
+The [MCP surface of Observer](../applications/observer.md) exposes the same inspection as resources and tools an AI agent asks for on demand, across every node in the cluster from the one node that serves it.
 For a leader actor that means the whole election can be read in one pass: which node each replica thinks is leading, at which term, with which view and quorum - which is how a divergence between replicas becomes obvious rather than inferred.